deluf/chess-engine/README.md

 ## About

-This is an project for the class of web design of the professor Alessio Vecchio at the University of Pisa, Italy.
+This is a project for the class of web design of the professor Alessio Vecchio at the University of Pisa, Italy.

 ---